JZarins2324/itcapstone_lifestyleapp/README.md

 *Note: Update this section regularly with details about new features, bug fixes, and improvements.*

 ## Automated Testing
-With all dependencies installed .
 The project uses node, npm, jasmine, and selenium-webdriver and chromedriver(tests are made for Google Chrome).
-Running the "npm test" command in git bash or other terminals should run tests on the online hosted project.
+With all dependencies installed, running the "npm test" command in git bash or other terminals should run tests on the online hosted project.

 ## Demo
 Below is a diagrammatic representation of Lifestyle Companion's functionality: